bupttaxi/Degree-Project-in-CS-SU-/README.md

 ```python
 saliency_map_for_classied_images(model, class_names, test_ds, test_images_original, 'cat', 'cat', 5, 0.5)
 ```
--the first 'cat' is the true category
+- the first 'cat' is the true category
--the second 'cat' is the predicted class
+- the second 'cat' is the predicted class
--5 represents the number of images you want to generate saliency maps for -0.5 represents the masking probability (P(1)) for the binary mask
+- 5 represents the number of images you want to generate saliency maps for
+- 0.5 represents the masking probability (P(1)) for the binary mask

 ## Citation